drupal-composer/drupal-project/README.md

 Update with:
 `export PATH=./vendor/bin:$PATH`

+You can also make this change permanent by editing your `~/.zshrc` file:
+`export PATH="./vendor/bin:...`

 Add the custom git repo to your list of available composer paths by opening (or creating) `~/.composer/config.json` and adding these lines: